-- 1. Submit an initial application through Thamer Fund website at https://thamerfund.ajman.ac.ae to get an Application Number. - 2.
-Provide the required information authenticated by the relevant AU offices. - 3.
+- 2. Provide the required information authenticated by the relevant AU Offices. - 3.
 Fill out the Thamer Fund Form. - 4.
 Provide the applicant's financial and academic records for data validation. - 5.
-Provide the following duly attested and valid documents: - o Passport copies of family members. - Tenancy contract with electricity and water bills. - o Salary certificate of the breadwinner. - o Breadwinner's bank statement for the last 6 months. - Other tuition bills, if any. - Medical certificates, if any. - Death certificate of the breadwinner, if any. - All relevant supporting documents. - Incomplete applications are not considered. - 7.
+Provide the following duly attested and valid documents: - Passport copies of family members. - Tenancy contract with electricity and water bills. - Salary certificate of the breadwinner. - o Breadwinner's bank statement for the last 6 months. - Other tuition bills, if any. - Medical certificates, if any. - o Death certificate of the breadwinner, if any. - o All relevant supporting documents. - 6.
+Incomplete applications are not considered. - 7.
 The Office of Scholarships and Financial Aid reviews the applications and supporting documents and submits them to the Executive Committee to take decisions thereon. - 8.
 The Executive Committee submits recommendations to the Fund's Council regarding each application. - 9.
 Applicants are notified of the Council's decision by SMS and email.